Statistical hyperbolicity in Teichm\"uller space: Introduction

 Let $S$ be a closed surface of genus $g>1$.
 In this paper we continue the study of metric properties of Teichm\"uller space $\T(S)$, which is the parameter space for several types of geometric structures on $S$.
 Equipped with the Teichm\"uller metric $d_\T$, it is a complete metric space homeomorphic to $\R^{6g-6}$.
 It is not $\delta$--hyperbolic \cite{MW}, and several kinds of obstructions to hyperbolicity are known: for instance, pairs of geodesic rays through the same point may fellow-travel arbitrarily far apart \cite{M75}, and there are large ``thin parts'' of the space which, up to bounded additive error, are isometric to product spaces equipped with sup metrics (and therefore rule out hyperbolicity in the space as a whole) \cite{Min-PR}.
 However, these exceptions to negative curvature seem to come from rare occurrences, while a long list of properties associated with hyperbolicity do hold globally or in specialized situations.
 Thus one may expect such properties to hold generically or ``on average.''
 This paper aims to show that this is indeed the case.

 Our motivating goal is to understand the generic geometry of Teichm\"uller space, particularly with regard to negative-curvature phenomena.
 For example, geodesics that stay in the thick part of $\T(S)$ are well understood and exhibit many properties characteristic of hyperbolicity.
-Geodesics lying completely in the thin part are also well understood, but these exhibit no negative curvature characteristics.
+Geodesics lying completely in the thin part are also well understood, and exhibit no negative-curvature characteristics.
 However, much more typical is for a geodesic to spend time in both the thick and thin parts of $\T(S)$---indeed, a generic geodesic ray will switch between these parts infinitely often.
-In this paper we develop tools to study these types of geodesics, and we discover that certain negative curvature phenomena do hold in this setting.
-For example, we obtain the following variant of thin triangles.
+In this paper we develop tools to study these types of geodesics, and we discover that certain negative-curvature phenomena do hold in this setting.
+For example, we obtain the following variant of the thin triangle property.

 \begin{mainthrm} For any $\epsilon>0$ and $0<\theta \leq 1$, there exist constants $C,L$ such that if $I\subset[x,y]\subset \T(S)$ is a geodesic subinterval of length at least $L$ and at least proportion $\theta$ of $I$ is $\epsilon$--thick, then for all $z\in\T(S)$, we have